Github4Aakanksha/github4aakanksha.github.io/index.md

 ### Flask Application- Instagram Caption Analysis

+<em><strong>Business Problem:</strong> How can we help content creators improve their social media posts?</em>

 <div style="text-align: justify;">
-This project involves creating a Flask application that analyzes Instagram captions for sentiment and extracts hashtags.
+At Next Step Projects,  I led the development of a Flask application that analyzes Instagram captions for sentiment and extracts hashtags.
 The application takes an Instagram caption as input and provides the sentiment polarity, subjectivity, and any hashtags present in the caption.
-The primary goal is to create a tool that assists content creators in understanding the emotional tone of their captions and identifying popular hashtags, ultimately helping them craft more engaging and impactful posts on Instagram.
+My goal was to develop a tool that helps content creators understand the emotional tone of their captions and identify popular hashtags, ultimately enabling them to craft more engaging and impactful posts on Instagram.
 </div>

 ![Google Cloud](https://img.shields.io/badge/Google_Cloud-lightgrey?style=flat-square&logo=google-cloud)